What is social intelligence?

 family, followed by school, college or workplaces.

-have leadership traits.
-It is also referred to as common sense or street
+leadership traits.
+It is also referred to as common sense or street smartness.

-smartness.
-Social intelligence is highly correlated with emotional
+Social intelligence is highly correlated with emotional intelligence.
+This

-with different people.
-They are tactful and have social expressiveness
+different people.
+They are tactful and have social expressiveness skills.

-skills.
-Socially intelligent individuals know very well how to play multiple
+Socially intelligent individuals know very well how to play multiple social

-social roles.
-They are also well-versed with the informal code of conduct,
+roles.
+They are also well-versed with the informal code of conduct, that

-and understand the situations of other people.
-Therefore, others feel
+understand the situations of other people.
+Therefore, others feel connected

-connected with them.
+with them.
 They are confident and high on self-efficacy.
-Such
+Such individuals can

 Here are a few tips to enhance your social intelligence: